 Benjamin Franklin was a successful inventor, printer, author, scientist, postmaster, humorist, civic activist, statesman, diplomat, and politician.
 He was also a Founding Father of the United States.

-Like the rest of us, he only had 24 hours in each day.
+But like the rest of us, he only had 24 hours in each day.
 So how did he manage to achieve so many of the things that mattered most to him?

 His autobiography shows that it wasn’t rocket science: he worked just eight hours a day.
 So it must have been the way he spent his time that made the difference.